Scientists Using Erie Tower to Study Wintertime Air Chemistry

 The question is important to answer because of the implications for both climate and air quality.
 Nitryl chloride breaks apart quickly as the sun rises to release chlorine atoms.
 Chlorine atoms can react with many other compounds, contributing to smog formation, and can also influence chemical cycles that destroy or produce various greenhouse gases, including ozone and methane.

-“Nighttime formation of nitryl chloride is a gateway to forming more highly reactive chlorine atoms,” says Steve Brown, the scientist at the NOAA Earth System Research Laboratory (ESRL) in Boulder who is leading the study in Erie.
+“Nighttime formation of nitryl chloride is a gateway to forming more highly reactive chlorine atoms,” says Steve Brown, the scientist at the NOAA Earth System Research Laboratories (ESRL) in Boulder who is leading the study in Erie.
 “It changes the atmosphere’s starting point for the next day.”

 Brown and colleagues first observed the phenomenon three years ago while testing instruments in Boulder in preparation for an experiment in the Arctic.
 Brown designed this winter’s comprehensive study, dubbed Nitrogen, Aerosol Composition, and Halogens on a Tall Tower (NACHTT), which will take place from mid-February to mid-March and will make use of NOAA’s Boulder Atmospheric Observatory, more informally known to locals as the Erie Tower.